 Alerts are automatic notifications triggered by specified events or thresholds being exceeded.
-This chapter describes how to configure and monitor alerts and contains the following topics:
+This chapter describes how to configure and monitor alerts.

 Introduction to Alerts

 Alerts provide a way for InterSystems IRIS® to automatically notify users about a serious problem or condition that requires a quick resolution to ensure that the production continues operating normally.
 When properly configured InterSystems IRIS generates alerts for potentially serious problems and should not generate any alerts caused by normal variations in the production performance.

 The other monitoring features described in this document require the user to actively check for a problem.
 Typically, users only check for a problem after it has had a noticeable impact on the production’s performance.
 Once you have configured alerts to notify users automatically, alerts may make it possible to resolve issues before they have a serious impact on performance and become critical problems.

 InterSystems IRIS can automatically send an alert message to users when specified thresholds are exceeded, when specified events occur, or when user code explicitly generates alerts.
 You can process alerts in a number of ways:

 Alerts are only written to a log file and there is no automatic notification.

 A simple alert notification system, where all alerts get sent to a list of users.